MuViCo/MuViCo/documentation/improvementsuggestions.md

 #### **Expand number of outputs:**

 - Right now the screen capacity is limited at 4 screens.
 Explore different options for expanding this capacity.

+### **Introduce effect features**

+- Effects could be both audio and visual, such as sound- and transition effects to enrich the user experience.

+### **Random element**

+- Introduce a new type of element which contains a pool of media that gets displayed randomly for the duration of the element.
+This makes it easier for the user to generate bigger presentations where the order of the media isn't relevant.